ydirson/gl-streaming/README.md

   despite the large amount of work to be done, things are really progressing.

-* Android support does not get tested or updated, patches welcomed.
+* Essentially tested both client and server sides on GNU/Linux.
+In particular, Android server support does not get tested or updated, patches welcomed, and did not follow the protocol evolutions, and as such is not even expected to compile.

 # Performance and conformance information